lukensmall/pkg_ping/README.md

 It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file and if run as root, will write it to disk.
-Compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() is updated throughout, while unveil(), because of how it is designed, creates all of the limits up front and takes away the possibility to run unveil() further.
+Compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() is updated throughout, while because of how unveil() is designed, creates all of the unveil() limits up front and immediately takes away the possibility to unveil() any further.

 This program should work on OpenBSD versions 6.4+ (Up to 6.6-beta as of this writing) and won't compile for earlier versions.